KxSystems/javakdb/README.md

  - subscribe to a kdb+ publisher
  - publish to a kdb+ consumer

 using a straightforward and compact api.
+The 4 methods of the single class "c" which are of immediate interest are

+ - the constructor, c
+ - send an async message, c.ks
+ - send a sync message, c.k
+ - close the connection, c.close

 To establish a connection to a kdb+ process which is listening on the localhost on port 12345, invoke the relevant constructor of the c class